hiyajio/learn-python/README.md

 # Learn Python

-Documentation of progress learning the programming language: Go/Golang.
+Documentation of progress learning the programming language: Python.